cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 Ethermint is Web3 compatible and achieves high throughput with Tendermint and horizontal scaling with IBC.
 It provides a Web3, JSON-RPC layer to interact with Ethereum clients and tooling.

-For more on Ethermint, consult the [Etheremint documentation](https://github.com/cosmos/ethermint).
+For more on Ethermint consult the [Etheremint documentation](https://github.com/cosmos/ethermint).

 </HighlightBox>